davidmrenick/action-plan/README.md

 There were several places that I tried to build in future contingencies despite the requirements not specifying to do so.
 For example, when converting keys when rendering a customer as json, I designed it to convert any and all attribute keys rather than specifying a hardcoded list.
 This allows for more flexibility as the class adds attributes and relations.

-In terms of what parts of the requirements could use additional clarity, I think that

 ## Future Concerns

 There are several concerns I would have for the future of this api.
 Ideally, this api would be versioned and properly separated into its own module,